pagekey/website/_posts/2018-04-19-how-to-implement-a-binary-search-tree-in-python.md

 The above code first checks if the data object already exists in the tree.
 If it does, it returns `False`, indicating that no node was inserted.
 Otherwise, it will go to the left or right depending on whether the data to insert is greater or smaller than the node's value.
 If there's nothing on the side that is chosen, a new node is created, and we return `True`.
 Otherwise, the method continues recursively, checking and moving left or right until the data is found or inserted in the tree.

-The `BST` class will wrap this neatly, like so:
+The `BST` class will wrap this neatly, beginning the recursive call on the root node like so:

 ```python
 class BST(object):